openebs/zfs-localpv/README.md

 provisioner: zfs.csi.openebs.io
 ```

 Here please note that we are providing `volblocksize` instead of `recordsize` since we will create a ZVOL, for which we can choose the blocksize with which we want to create the block device.
+Here, please note that for ZFS, volblocksize should be power of 2.

 ##### zfs as FsType